anoopcherian/kernelized_rank_pool/README.md

  4. JHMDB dataset.
  All the above are available to download from http://users.cecs.anu.edu.au/~cherian/code/krp_fs.zip.

- A link to HMDB dataset ResNet-152 features for RGB and Flow are available at http://users.cecs.anu.edu.au/~cherian/
+ A link to <b>HMDB dataset ResNet-152 features</b> for RGB and Flow are available at http://users.cecs.anu.edu.au/~cherian/